Consensys/doc.common/README.md

-# Pegasys common doc repository
+# ConsenSys common doc repository

-Common code and guidelines for all Pegasys product documentations
+Common code and guidelines for ConsenSys product documentations

-This repository is to be included as a submodule on each doc site.
+This repository is to be included as a submodule on ConsenSys software doc site.